Bryantellius/portal/server/lectures/javascript-selection-statements.md

 ---

-## Quiz:
+## ViewQuiz:

-JavaScript Operator Quiz and Video are coupled with the JavaScript Loops Quiz
+JavaScript Operator ViewQuiz and Video are coupled with the JavaScript Loops ViewQuiz